Golden Venture: Survivors in INS custody

 The survivors, 262 men, 24 women, and 14 children, were taken into custody by the Immigration and Naturalization Service (INS)—six escaped—and were held in various prisons throughout the U.S. while they applied for the right of asylum.
+(INS) was unprepared for the number of refugees, and some were sent as far as Bakersfield, California.
 Roughly 10% were granted asylum after Pennsylvania congressman William Goodling entreated President Bill Clinton; minors were released, while about half the remainder were deported (some being accepted by South American countries).

 Some remained in immigration prison for years fighting their cases, 119 in York, Pennsylvania in a medium security prison.
 It was argued that this tactic was a method of isolating the prisoners from lawyers and rights groups.
+During detention, they turned to traditional Chinese paper folding, Zhezhi, creating sculptures for their attorneys and later in organized workshops.
+They produced “freedom birds,” replicas of the Golden Venture, and American symbols using folded paper and papier-mache.
+Cindy Lobach organized auctions and exhibitions to raise funds for legal defense, with early sales in 1994 raising $15,000 and later gallery exhibitions on Madison Avenue.
+Over three and a half years, detainees produced more than 10,000 sculptures, raising over $100,000.
 A number of individuals in York volunteered their time as legal aid, and in the last years there was a weekly vigil held outside the prison.

 Goodling, and later Representative Chris Smith of New Jersey, would introduce private members' bills in Congress with the aim of getting legal residency status for the survivors.
 While pending, the bills protected the survivors from deportation.
+The final 39 detainees were released from York County Prison on February 26, 1997, nearly four years after their voyage, on parole rather than full asylum, leaving them at risk of deportation at anytime.